Long-time estimates for heat flows on ALE manifolds: Introduction

 and the estimate \eqref{eq: weak derivative estimate} for all

 and all $u \in L^p$, which are $L^2$-orthogonal to $\ker_{L^2}(\Delta_V)$.
 Note that the decay rates match nicely at $p=\frac{n}{k-l}$. \end{definition}

-The degree $l$ corresponds, in a certain sense, to the growth rate of the \emph{slowest growing harmonic section}.
+As we will see later in Theorem \ref{thm : better derivative estimates introduction}, the degree $l$ corresponds, in a certain sense, to the growth rate of the \emph{slowest growing harmonic section}.
 (In fact, we will be able to allow slower growing harmonic sections, but we then require that the covariant derivative of the section to an appropriate order vanishes.)
-See the next subsection for the precise assumptions about this.
 There might, in general, exist bounded harmonic sections on the ALE manifold.
 Without further assumptions, one therefore would hope for derivative estimates of degree $l = 0$, which is our next main result: